The Canterbury Tales: Order

-There is no consensus as to whether a complete version of the Tales exists, and also no consensus regarding Chaucer's intended order of the stories.
+There is no consensus on whether a complete version of the Tales exists, and no consensus on Chaucer's intended order of the stories.
 Textual and manuscript clues have been adduced to support the two most popular modern methods of ordering the tales.

 Some scholarly editions divide the Tales into ten "Fragments".
 The tales that make up a Fragment are closely related and contain internal indications of their order of presentation, usually with one character speaking to and then stepping aside for another character.
-However, between Fragments, the connection is less obvious.
+However, the connection between Fragments is less obvious.
 Consequently, there are several possible orders; the one most frequently seen in modern editions follows the numbering of the Fragments (ultimately based on the Ellesmere order).

 In the Victorian era, it was common to use the nine "Groups" identified by F. J. Furnivall (1868) under the auspices of the Chaucer Society (which Furnivall himself had founded).
 For example, Walter William Skeat followed this ordering in his Chaucer: Complete Works, which was used by Oxford University Press for most of the twentieth century.
-However, Furnivall's ordering is seldom followed today; the position of its "Group C" matches none of the extant manuscripts, its only raison d'etre being that Furnivall did not consider the three tales in Group D "sufficient for the 10 miles between Rochester and Sittingbourne."
+However, Furnivall's ordering is seldom followed today; the position of its "Group C" matches none of the extant manuscripts, its only raison d'être being that Furnivall did not consider the three tales in Group D "sufficient for the 10 miles between Rochester and Sittingbourne."